The flea-markets London fashion editors love

 Don't be afraid to haggle

 Comfy shoes are a given.
-Changing rooms are often non-existent so you may end up trying something on over your own clothes, so opt for leggings and a slim top for the best fit.
+Changing rooms are often non-existent so you may end up trying something on over your own clothes, so opt for leggings and a slimline top for the best fit.
 Layers will get tiresome by the third time you've had to disrobe.

 Chat to the stallholder

-A little bit of chit chat can reveal all sorts of hidden wonders they might not have put out yet and if you're serious can even lead to them sourcing stuff just for you.
+A little bit of chit-chat can reveal all sorts of hidden wonders they might not have put out yet and if you're serious can even lead to them sourcing stuff just for you.
 Ask for a business card or note down their Instagram handle if you'd like to see where else they might sell.

 Get there early or late